 The plants you choose determine how water-wise your landscape can be.
-To achieve the most water-efficiency, choose plants that do well in southern Idaho.
-The “List of Drought Tolerant Plants for Southern Idaho” in this website can be a helpful guide to plant selection.
+To achieve maximum water-efficiency, choose plants that do well in southern Idaho.
+The “List of Drought Tolerant Plants for Southern Idaho” in this website is a helpful guide to plant selection.
 There are many Idaho native plants that do well in a drought tolerant garden, but there are many others from other states as well as other counties that may work well for your design.

-Finally, remember that plants need a period of time to get established.
-During that time, they will need more water than after they are well rooted into the surrounding soil into which they are planted.
+Finally, remember that plants need a period of time to become established.
+During the establishment phase, plants will need more water than after they are well rooted into the surrounding soil in which they are planted.
 Many plants need very little irrigation once they are well established and growing.

 Principle #6: Mulching

 Mulching helps to control weeds and retains water, but not all plants like to be mulched the same.
 Some plants prefer rock mulch over wood mulch, but rock mulch can be harder to weed and to add additional plants.
-A combination of different colors of rock mulch makes the large landscaped areas look less harsh and adds interest.
+A combination of different colors of rock mulch makes the large landscaped areas look less harsh; it also adds interest.
 A combination of rock and wood mulch can accomplish the same effect.
-Wood mulch is often quite a bit less expensive than rock mulch, is easier to move around, plant in, and adjust than rock.
+Wood mulch is often quite a bit less expensive than rock mulch, and it is easier to move around, and plant into.
+It is also easier to modify a bed.
 If wood mulch is used, remember that not all plants like to be heavily mulched.
 If you use wood mulch, use a thin layer and be sure not to over-water.